jbk2/todo-list-js/README.md

 ## Imminent ToDo's
 - refactor tidy & shorten index.js
 - write event listener for add new todoItem and complete that functionality
+- write event listener for add new todoList and complete that functionality